Behls/AdvancedTopics-Angular/README.md

 ## Movie DB API
 An external API tool was used to retrieve current and historical movie data, which is then displayed on various pages throughout the application.
 Linked below is documentation, which encludes all the endpoints, additional help for specific languages including getting started with the API, as well as a live tool for API call examples.
 - [MovieDB API Docs](https://developer.themoviedb.org/reference/intro/getting-started)

+## How to Navigate The Application
+Users are able to register their email and password, and then login to the application.
+The main home page displays a range of trending movies alongside a search bar which allows the user to search for movies using keywords such as `batman`.
+If a user is authenticated they are able to view additional pages for subscription providers which can be accessed on the sidebar.
+This allows users to view many movie providers such as `netflix` and favourite them, which then appears on the favourites page which is also accessible from the sidebar.

 # Angular CLI Generated Information

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.